kigenb/linear_regression/README.md

 **Regression Results**

-In our final model comprising all features,our model performance based on the R squared improved from 38% to 47%.
+In our final model comprising all features,our model performance based on the R squared improved to 52.

-Our Model Absolute Error improved which is reduced from the base model to 119321 whichh is good.
+Our Model Absolute Error improved which is reduced from the base model to 0.28841061627109144 whichh is good.

 In our final model, all feature hhave signicantly linear relationship with sale price.